elianaschiller/GalaxyZoo-CNN/README.md

 ## Description
 I tested many different network architectures, but I've only included my final model here, which achieved an 86.5% accuracy.
 This is a good test accuracy for galaxy morphology, which is relatively qualitative and difficult to definitively classify.
 My final CNN is a relatively simple model, with only 5 convolutional layers, and one data sample that I split into training, validation, and test samples.
 I reduced overfitting using dropout layers, as well as image augmentation.

 The code here includes the model architecture itself, and the training + testing code.
 Running the model architecture code creates checkpoints with each epoch trained, and saves the best checkpoint as a model file to use in testing.
-However, I've also included the best model file I generated while testing (`CNN_Model_Checkpoints7.keras`), which you can use if you'd like to obtain the same test accuracy I did.
 I trained my model for <4 hours, which was sufficient to obtain a good test accuracy, but it is possible to reduce overfitting further and train for many more epochs/hours.

 ## Getting Started